peteraba/peteraba.com/content/blog/dont-die.md

 - - -

-You only need to worry about the xdebug port here, it defaults to 9000.
+You only need to worry about the Xdebug port here, it defaults to 9000.

 ![Debug Settings](/media/dont-die/xdebug-phpstorm-debug.png)